-Prior to return year 2012, pHOS, pNOB and PNI rates are based on CWT recoveries from the adult returns.
+Prior to return year 2012, pHOS, pNOB and PNI rates were based on CWT recoveries from the adult returns.
 Historically, we used juvenile mark rate expansions of CWT recoveries in the hatchery and stream surveys for these calculations.
 The pNOB estimated from CWT requires the assumption that fish unaccounted for by the juvenile mark rate expansions are natural origin fish.
-As discussed in Section 10 of this report, this assumption significantly over estimates pNOB and PNI.
-This method of estimated pNOB for the 2015 and 2016 broodstock was not calculated due to high-grading to remove fish possessing a CWT and or an adipose clip.
+As discussed in Appendix A of this report, this assumption significantly over estimates pNOB and PNI.
+This method of estimated pNOB for the 2015 through 2017 broodstock was not calculated due to culling fish possessing a CWT and or an adipose clip.
 Hence, the broodstock origin is poorly represented by CWT.

-The pHOS estimates based on juvenile mark rate expansions of CWT recoveries also likely underestimate the presences of PRH and RSH origin fish as explained in Section 10.
-For comparison, we present CWT based estimates of PNI derived from CWT adult-to-adult expansions for PRH and RSH origin adult recoveries at their respective hatcheries.
-An explanation of methods is given in Appendix L. Estimates of pNOB, pHOS, and PNI based on both methods of CWT expansions are presented in Table 55.
+The pHOS estimates based on juvenile mark rate expansions of CWT recoveries also likely underestimate the presences of PRH and RSH origin fish as explained in Appendix A. For comparison, we present CWT based estimates of PNI derived from CWT adult-to-adult expansions for PRH and RSH origin adult recoveries at their respective hatcheries.
+An explanation of methods is given in Appendix M. Estimates of pNOB, pHOS, and PNI based on both methods of CWT expansions are presented in Table 55.